Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 		- Client/Server model.
 		- The Remoting infrastructure automatically provides proxy generation information on client application domain.
 		- supports many different protocols unlike Web Services that work over SOAP/HTTP.

+Distributed Object Framework:
 ![DOF](../Images/Cloud%20Computing/DOA.png)

 ## 2.5.3 Service-oriented computing
-Service: Encapsulates a software component that provides a set of coherent and related functionalities that can be reused and integrated into bigger and more complex applications.
+>**Service:** Encapsulates a software component that provides a set of coherent and related functionalities that can be reused and integrated into bigger and more complex applications.

 **Characteristics of service:**
 1. Boundaries are explicit